Lets Play: Achievement Hunter Minecraft Series

-His second reign as the king, in the meantime, is completely insane with increasingly bizarre challenges that involve people dying.
+- His second reign as the king, in the meantime, is completely insane with increasingly bizarre challenges that involve people dying.
 It turns out that none of it even mattered.
 And then there's his third reign after winning King Gavin.

 Funny thing is Gavin actually put that Lava there last time Ryan was King right after he lost the Lava challenge.
 He used it to kill a cow.
 Thats his Lava

 - In the first King Ryan episode, Gavin makes a pool of lava after losing a challenge and uses it to kill a cow.
 In the second, 28 episodes later, he's running back to the throne room after losing a challenge... and runs directly into it.
 As pointed out by "Vhavoc11" on YouTube:

 - The Cake Is a Lie: At the end of "Mad King Ryan II", Ryan reveals that all the gold blocks earned in the previous challenges mean nothing, and one challenge will decide the winner of the Tower and the next king.
 Also see Golden Snitch below.

 - Call Back: Almost all Let's Play Minecraft episodes take place in the same world, centered around a small town called "Achievement City".
 It's common for them to use locations shown in previous episodes of both the regular series and Things to Do in Minecraft as points of reference.

 - Call Forward: Occurs occasionally in the Let's Build episodes, as the Let's Plays associated with them are usually released first.
 Examples include Gavin and Geoff talking about how hard the final jump of Thread the Needle will be (Jack gets it in a single attempt), and Gavin building his Chamber of Victory, which the others discover later.